Conducting Online Ethnographies during the COVID-19 Pandemic

 All students in the class conducted online ethnographic research centering the experiences of underrepresented/marginalized groups during the COVID-19 pandemic as well as issues surrounding the political unrest of 2020.
-Students are largely investigating their research topics within African-American populations across socioeconomic groups, but especially focusing on the concerns of lower socioeconomic individuals and communities.
-Each student is asked to develop an original topic and their own ethnographic instruments (questionnaires).
+Students are largely investigating their research topics within African American populations across socioeconomic groups, focusing on the concerns of lower socioeconomic individuals and communities.
+Students are each asked to develop an original topic and their own ethnographic instruments (questionnaires).
 Their work will culminate in a final research paper to be presented in class.

-Given the current state of events surrounding the COVID-19 pandemic, universities around the country have moved courses and other institutional activities to virtual platforms for safety reasons, requiring most instructors to creatively amend their course structure.
-Field Research in Communication (FRC) will provide students with the opportunity to collect ethnographic data through online interviews and conduct real-time observations which do not require direct interaction with the subjects.
-The course’s main objectives are:
+Given the current state of events surrounding the COVID-19 pandemic, universities around the country have moved courses and other institutional activities to virtual platforms, requiring most instructors to creatively amend their course structure.
+Field Research in Communication (FRC) will provide students with the opportunity to collect ethnographic data through online interviews and conduct real-time observations that do not require direct interaction with the subjects.
+The course has three main objectives:

-- To critically engage a broad range of social and cultural issues
+- Critically engage a broad range of social and cultural issues.

-- To offer recommendations impacting racial and ethnic minority communities
+- Offer recommendations impacting racial and ethnic minority communities.

 Before conducting fieldwork and applying ethnographic methods in their own projects, students must adopt the positional lens of an observer, preparing to focus on the relevant cultural context and patterns in human behaviors and thoughts.
 The course instructs on how to perform fieldwork research through a series of steps.